-The Audit Committee annual report for 2016/17 concluded that it was working effectively, functioning in accordance with best practice and providing independent assurance of the Council's governance arrangements.
-The Committee reviewed the AGS at their meeting on 20 April 2017.
-They were satisfied that the statement was a fair reflection of the authority with no significant governance issues to report.
+The Audit Committee annual report for 2017/18 concluded that it was working effectively, functioning in accordance with best practice and providing independent assurance of the Council's governance arrangements.
+The Committee will review the AGS at their meeting on 25 July 2018 alongside the Council's audited accounts.